br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

     ![Screen shot of Knockout title](img/Screen-shot-2018-05-18-at-3.00.25-PM.png)

   - Success.
 The error in the browser console in the screenshot above is because of the Google Maps URL in *index.html*.
-Note that, after I build in the Foursquare API, I can pull the list title and change the title to a `ko.observable()`, so that it will update automatically when changed.
+Note that, after I build in the Foursquare API, I can pull the list title from the JSON instead of hardcoding it.

-### Nav menu
+#### Nav menu

 - I decided to build in the side navigation menu before incorporating Google Maps and Foursquare into the Knockout app.
 - I used the HTML unicode `&#9776;` for the hamburger icon in the header.
 Encoding the hamburger as a character instead of an icon or image allowed me to use the same style as the header title.